 If your design continues to have internal hold time violations, you may wish to rerun repair Minimum Delay Violations (in conjunction with Incremental Layout).
-This will analyze additional paths if you originally had more than 100 violating paths.
+This will analyze additional paths.

-5.6.8 Incremental Layout
+6.6.7 Incremental Layout

 Choose Incremental Layout to use previous placement data as the initial placement for the next run.
-If a high number of nets fail, relax constraints, remove tight placement constraints, deactivate timing-driven mode, or select a bigger device and rerun Place and Route.

 You can preserve portions of your design by employing Compile Points, which are RTL partitions of the design that you define before synthesis.
 The synthesis tool treats each Compile Point as a block which enables you to preserve its structure and timing characteristics.
 By executing Layout in Incremental Mode, locations of previously-placed cells and the routing of previously-routed nets is preserved.
 Compile Points make it easy for you to mark portions of a design as black boxes, and let you divide the design effort between designers or teams.
-See the Synthesis Pro ME User Guide for more information.
+For more information, see the Synopsys FPGA Synthesis Pro ME User Guide.

-5.6.9 Use Multiple Pass
+6.6.8 Use Multiple Pass